10m+

 Who can be a guarantor?

-Lenders want to be confident that they can rely on the guarantor to support you for a long time, which is why they usually ask for guarantors to be a parent.
+Lenders need to be confident they can rely on your guarantor to support you for a long time, which is why they usually ask for guarantors to be a parent.

-In some circumstances, they will accept other close family members or spouses with separate bank accounts.
+There are some circumstances where they will accept other close family members or spouses with separate bank accounts.

-Guarantors need to be at least 21 years old and some lenders will have upper age limits too, but it will also depend on the guarantor’s circumstances.
+Guarantors typically need to be at least 21 years old although some lenders will have upper age limits, but it will also depend on the guarantor’s personal circumstances.

-Alternatively, you may be able to remove the guarantor when you remortgage, but you should seek advice first because rejected applications could harm your credit score.
+Alternatively, you may be able to remove your guarantor when you remortgage, but you should seek expert advice first, as rejected applications can harm your credit score.

 How much can I borrow with a guarantor mortgage?

-With the extra security of a guarantor, you may be able to borrow up to 100 per cent of the property value.
+With the extra security of a guarantor, you may be able to borrow up to 100% of the property value.

-These 100 per cent mortgages are still rare, though, so you are more likely to need at least a five per cent deposit.
-If you have poor credit history, lenders may still be cautious and only offer you a limited amount.
+However, 100% mortgages are rare, so you will likely need at least a 5% deposit.
+If you have a poor credit history, lenders may still be cautious and only offer you a limited amount.

-Every lender has its own criteria, so it is worth shopping around to see which ones are likely to accept you.
+Every lender has its own criteria, so it is worth researching to see which ones are likely to accept you or talk to a mortgage broker who’ll do the hard work for you.

-Bear in mind that your lender is unlikely to allow you to use a guarantor mortgage in combination with a government scheme like Help to Buy, Right to Buy or shared ownership.
-Though there is no legislation forbidding this, lenders generally prefer to avoid this additional complication.
+Your lender may not allow you to use a guarantor mortgage with a government scheme such as Right to Buy or shared ownership as they tend to avoid this extra complication.

 Types of guarantor mortgage